Updated: Aug 16

 What do you love the most about being a wedding planner?

 Do not be afraid to ask for testimonials from previous clients, too.
-Testimonials are a great way to hear about the experience from another bride’s point of view.
+Testimonials are a great way to hear about the experience from another bride’s/ groom's point of view.

 Making your final hiring decision